kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 For enabling JobRecreatePodsWhenFailed:

 a) Count the number of terminating pods and populate in JobStatus
-b) FilterActiveJobs will include both active and terminating.
+b) With `RecreationPodsWhen: Failed` specified, pods will only be recreated when they are fully terminated.

 This could potentially make jobs (where pods are terminated) slower due to waiting for terminating pods to be fully deleted.